Hissal/Closures/README.md

 You would see the output as `0, 1, 2` Though this works, it allows `tempI` to be captured by the lambda escaping its scope, creating a closure allocation capture that is allocated on the heap.

-To avoid this overhead, you can use the `Closure` structs provided in this library:
+To avoid this overhead, you can use `Closure` structs:
 ```csharp
 using Closures;